 rspamadm vault rotate example.com

-During rotation, Rspamd creates a new set of keys for each algorithm represented in the vault.
-New selectors are chosen according to the current date and key type, e.g. rsa-20190501
+Rspamd generates a new set of keys for each algorithm stored in vault.
+The new selectors are determined based on the key type and current date, such as rsa-20190501

 N + 1

 .
-Oversigned headers cannot be appended to a message.
-We usually want displayed or meaningful headers to be oversigned here.N + 1
+Oversigned headers cannot be appended to a message without signature breaking.
+Displayed or meaningful headers are usually oversigned.N + 1

 For DKIM signing, Rspamd uses the following default list: